 Where dIP is the IP data, dDC is the DC data, J is the sensitivity matrix for the IP problem.
-Forward modeling using EQN07 is further explained in the section “Inversion of IP data” later in the document.
+Forward modeling using equation (9), which is further explained in the section “Inversion of IP data” later in the document.